Papillon

 - Weight: 5–10 pounds

-- Coat: Long, silky, straight with no undercoat
+- Coat: Long, silky, straight (typically no undercoat)

-- Colors: White with patches of any color except liver
+- Colors: White with patches of any color (commonly black, sable, red)

 - Lifespan: 14–16 years